 15 Things You Should Never Store in Your Garage

-To keep your home safe and your belongings in good shape, don’t ever stash these items in your garage.
+To keep your home safe and pest-free and your belongings in good shape, don’t ever store these items in your garage.

-Storing pet food in your garage is basically like inviting pests into your home for a delicious snack.
-But if you must keep pet food in the garage (or even when it’s inside your house), be sure that it is inside a tightly sealed plastic or metal container.
+Storing pet food in your garage is basically inviting pests into your home for a delicious snack.
+If you must keep pet food in the garage (or even when it’s inside your house), be sure that it’s inside a tightly sealed plastic or metal container.
 Rodents can easily chew through paper or cardboard packaging.
 Check out these 28 additional tips for controlling pests in and around your home.

 Fluctuating temperatures and humidity are not ideal conditions for storing fabric.
 It can get moldy, and rodents love to chew it.
 It’s tempting to stash sleeping bags with other non-fabric camping supplies in the garage, but don’t do it!
 Store sleeping bags, clothes and other fabric items inside your house.
 Plus: These 16 camping hacks will improve your stay in the great outdoors.